Real Life Community (1 Peter 4:7-11)

 So here's the command: not to feel a certain way about others, but to act in love so that you treat others with grace.
 Work hard at it.
 Do it strenuously, not half-heartedly.
 Love each other deeply.

-Show hospitality – Third, Peter says, "Offer hospitality to one another without grumbling."
+Third, Peter says, "Offer hospitality to one another without grumbling."
 In those days, Christians would often travel.
 There weren't networks of decent hotels, and hotels were known for immorality.
 That's why it was important to be willing to entertain strangers, to have them in your homes.
 One of the qualifications for church leaders was that you had to be hospitable.

 I love the touch of reality in this command: "without grumbling."
 I can picture the whispers: "How long is she going to stay?"
 "Can you believe his appetite?"
 Hospitality can be an exasperating task.
 It comes at a price.

 Today, it's not so much about a lack of good hotels, but hospitality, or entertaining strangers, is more needed than ever.
 Take a look around you.
 Do you see any strangers?
 One of the things I hear a lot now is, "I don't know who everyone is at Richview."
 One of the best ways to fix that is to be hospitable.
 Hospitality has a cost.
 It will be exasperated at times.
 You may even feel like grumbling.
 But Peter says, "Be hospitable."
 At the very least, invite someone you don't know to Swiss Chalet.
-Even better, open your home to strangers so they won't be strangers any more.
+Even better, open your home to strangers so they won't be strangers anymore.
 Be hospitable.

-Finally, share the gifts God has given us – Verse 10 says, "Each of you should use whatever gift you have received to serve others, as faithful stewards of God's grace in its various forms."
+Verse 10 says, "Each of you should use whatever gift you have received to serve others, as faithful stewards of God's grace in its various forms."
 Peter then gives two examples of spiritual gifts: speaking and serving.
 Peter says that God has entrusted something to each of us that the whole body needs.
 Listen to that again: God has entrusted something to you that the entire church needs.
 Peter says, "Use what God has given you for the benefit of others.
 They need it!"

 The picture he gives is that of a steward.
 A steward was responsible for managing someone else's property, distributing wages and food to its members.
 It is sort of like the payroll company that our church has hired.
 The church pays the payroll company, then the payroll company is supposed to take that money and pay each of the staff and the government.
 Imagine if the church paid the payroll company, and the payroll company said, "No, we've decided not to pay the employees this month.
 Something else came up."